AlanHohn/alanhohn.github.io/_posts/2013-09-16-webmvc-server-1.markdown

 application into a WAR or EAR and adding a servlet container as a separate process just adds a layer of complexity.

-Looking around, I didn't see a good example that brought all the pieces together for a standalone Java application that exposes REST interfaces using Spring WebMVC.
+At the time, I didn't see a good example that brought all the pieces together for a standalone Java application that exposes REST interfaces using Spring WebMVC.
 So I put together a [small example][webapp].
+If I'd looked harder, I would have found one, but now I've written it and get to share it.

 Even though the example is small, there are a number of moving parts, and I want to do them justice.
 So I'm going to start by discussing the Spring